Heavy Neutrino searches through Double-Bang Events at Super-Kamiokande, DUNE, and Hyper-Kamiokande: Conclusions

 In this work we have studied the potential of present and future neutrino oscillation experiments, namely, SK, HK and DUNE, to observe double-bang events at low energies, which are characteristic signals of HNL production and decay within the detector.
 We have considered both atmospheric neutrinos and neutrino beams from meson decays as possible sources for the events, and computed the number of events that would be obtained for the signal in two different scenarios: HNL that mixes with $\nu_\tau$, and a dipole portal involving a transition magnetic moment between the light neutrinos and the HNL.
 Our results include a detailed calculation of the QE cross section for both scenarios within the spectral function formalism, and a proper treatment of the kinematic effects due to the nonzero HNL mass.

 We have shown that an analysis of current Super-K data may be able to set new and competitive bounds, especially in the HNL mass range 0.3-1 GeV for the mixing scenario.
 We have also found that DUNE will be able to extend this bound by roughly half an order of magnitude using the DUNE beam flux.
 This is contrast with the atmospheric neutrinos which do not extend the bounds in the allowed mass range.
 We have also examined the bounds on active-heavy transition magnetic moments and find that Super-K may be able to considerably improve over the DONUT bounds on tau-flavored transition moments.
+Similar results are found for the next generation of experiments using neutrinos from the atmosphere and the beam.
+The large flux of $\nu_{\mu}$ expected in the DUNE near detector allows us to explore a possible transition magnetic moment for muon neutrinos as well.
+For $1.1\times 10^{22}$~PoT (corresponding to 10 years of data), we find that present bounds can be improved by 2 orders of magnitude, for heavy neutrino masses between 10~MeV and $\sim 1$~GeV.

 Our analysis may be improved on several fronts.
 First, we are only including QE and DIS events in our signal rates, and the inclusion of resonant scattering processes will only improve the sensitivity further.
-Second, a detailed analysis of the backgrounds for LAr TPC detectors may reveal additional handles which could be used to reduce the minimum separation between the two events while keeping a good signal-to-background ratio.
-Finally, a third possibility could be to go beyond the QE and DIS contributions considered here for the magnetic moment scenario and also include the coherent contributions to $\nu \rightarrow N$ up-scattering, where the interaction takes place with the whole nucleus.
+Second, a detailed study of the background levels (such as the punch-through of neutral hadrons, for high-energy events, or the impact of photon conversion to electron/positron pairs) should be performed by the experimental collaborations.
+In this regard, note that a detailed analysis of the backgrounds for LAr TPC detectors may reveal additional handles which could be used to reduce the minimum separation between the two events while keeping a good signal-to-background ratio, thus enhancing the sensitivity with respect to our results.
+Finally, a third avenue could be to go beyond the QE and DIS contributions considered here for the magnetic moment scenario and also include the coherent contributions to $\nu \rightarrow N$ up-scattering, where the interaction takes place with the whole nucleus.
 Although this would considerably enhance the signal rate~\cite{Magill:2018jla,Plestid:2020vqf,Brdar:2020quo}, it may suffer from a larger background as well since the first bang would go unobserved at typical neutrino detectors.
 A detailed calculation of the signal and background rates needs to be made in order to determine the benefits of coherent scattering for enhancing the sensitivity to HNLs in neutrino experiments, something which is beyond the scope of the present work.